 We all like Mediterranean food, right?
 Hummus, lentils, shawarma — what’s not to like?
-Well, at Ohio City’s Boaz Cafe, they’re making it a lot easier for us to get the Mediterranean food we want.
+Well, at Boaz Cafe, they’re making it a lot easier for us to get the healthy Mediterranean food we want.
 This cafeteria-style hot spot in Ohio City—and a second location coming to University Heights in 2020—gives you the chance to make your own bowl; choose a base (greens, lentils, rice), pick a protein (beef shawarma or grilled chicken), dress it up with some grains, veggies, and fruits, then select a dressing.
 It’s easy, it’s healthy, and you can even get fresh-pressed juices and smoothies for the go.

 Offering clean, organic, and local fare is what Daily Press promises Cleveland.
 And while they’re mainly known for their juice bar, Daily Press also has a vegan cafe that’s perfect for a quick snack during your juice (or coffee) break.
 Grab some toast or a panini on gluten-free bread, drink a smoothie made from homemade cashew milk, or turn any smoothie into a bowl, then cruise around Gordon Square Arts District.

-Plant-based cafes give us life, and thanks to pHuel Cafe’s two eateries on Euclid and Chester Ave., we’ve got more to choose from.
+Plant-based cafes give us life, and thanks to pHuel Cafe’s two eateries on Euclid and Chester Ave., we can fill each day with a daily dose of veggies.
 This cafe is way more than just bowls, soups, and sandwiches, though — they also trying to educate the area about how to fuel your life through clean eats.
-In addition to chowing on seaweed salads and BBQ tofu, you can also join their cooking demonstrations and learn how to bring wholesome eating to your life at home.
+In addition to chowing on seaweed salads and BBQ tofu, you can also join their cooking demonstrations and learn how to bring wholesome eating to your table at home.

 Small portions, shareables—all made to eat with your hands—there’s good reason that Zoma is Cleveland’s go-to Ethiopian restaurant.
 Oh, you’ve never had authentic Ethiopian food before?
-Well get used to it because Lee Road’s Zoma’s vegan and vegetarian meals are making people talk.
-From vegetable filled stews to steak tartare with kale to vegan side platters made to share, Zoma is about to spice up your palate (in a good way).
+From vegetable-filled stews to steak tartare with kale to vegan side platters made to share, Zoma is about to spice up your life.

-Restore Cold Pressed is obviously known on Huron (and now Hudson) for having some of the most refreshing and rejuvenating juices, smoothies, and cleanses in Cleveland.
-But did you know this high-quality, organic juicery has snacks, too?
-(Healthy snacks, might we add.)
-Order up a delicious acai bowl, or, if you want something a little more solid, you can grab some steel-cut oats, avocado toast, or almond butter bread.
+Restore Cold Pressed is obviously known for having some of the most refreshing and rejuvenating juices, smoothies, and cleanses in Cleveland.
+But did you know this high-quality, organic juicery has some of the healthiest snacks around, too?
+Order up a delicious acai bowl or, if you want something a little more solid, you can grab some steel-cut oats, avocado toast, or almond butter toast.

-Café Avalaun is a safe haven for all those who dread gluten.
+Café Avalaun is a safe haven for all those who avoid gluten.
 This Warrensville Heights cafe is 100% certified gluten-free and is just waiting for you to try their crepes, paninis, salads, soups — you name it.
 To make it easier for every kind of eater, each item on the menu is labeled vegetarian, vegan, dairy-free, or nut-free.
 So, if gluten is public enemy number one to your gut, Café Avalaun needs to be on your to-eat list.

 The Root Cafe does more than serve up tasty coffee and tea (with homemade flavors and milks).
 They are also a vegetarian kitchen that boasts way more than toast.
-There’s veggie-based pizzas and wraps, and brunch specials that will blow your top off (not literally, of course).
+There’s veggie-based pizzas and wraps, and brunch specials that will blow your mind.
 Sauces and spreads are all made from scratch, and all fruits and vegetables are organic.
 As you’ll soon see, The Root in Lakewood is the quintessential cozy cafe where you can feel good about what you’re eating and sipping on.

-CoreLife sure has made its name known on the East Coast, and now they’ve claimed real estate in both Mentor and Strongsville.
+CoreLife sure has made its name known on the East Coast, and now they’ve claimed real estate in Fairlawn, Mentor, and Strongsville.
 Known for their delicious selections, health-conscious eaters can create their own green or grain bowls—and power plates—and feel good about what they’re fueling up on.
 Fitt Tip: Keep up with their Facebook page for monthly fitness pop-ups!